 Goals / Crux of this Assignment:

-1.)
-Greet 100 mile and marathon runners who will be arriving to get on the buses to take them to their respective race starts.
+2) Greet, and answer an questions from 100 mile runners who will be arriving to get on the buses to take them to their respective race starts.

 Buses to Race Start: